Rule-34/API/README.md

 #### Unsupported

-- Only rule34xxx and rule34paheal have Posts from its ID
+- Only rule34xxx and rule34paheal can search for Posts from its ID
+- Only danbooru and loli allow limit, pid or order in the /tag route